- History Showcase

 Presented by the University of Michigan Department of History.

-Special thanks to Daniela Sheinin, Matthew Lassiter, and Sara Katz for their work in 2018-20 to launch Reverb Effect.
+Special thanks to Hannah Roussel, Allie Goodman, Hayley Bowman, Daniela Sheinin, Melanie Tanielian, Matthew Lassiter, and Sara Katz for their work to help launch and sustain Reverb Effect.